calmhand/4300-Group-Project-Bookstore/README.md

 Books will be read via a browser's built-in PDF viewer.

-This site hosts a generous collection of famous fiction, non-fiction and philosophical works from greats minds of the past.
+This site hosts a generous collection of famous fiction, non-fiction and philosophical works from great minds of the past.

 This site has been tested on Firefox and Chrome via DevTools.